-- Roundtable Facilitator: Would you like to lead a conversation on a specific topic?
-These lively discussions will be held on Thursday afternoon at the Donna E. Shalala Student Activity Center (University of Miami).
+Would you like to lead a conversation on a specific topic?
+These lively discussions will be held on Thursday afternoon at the University of Minnesota museums (details to come).
 We invite you to propose a topic and explain why your skills, experiences, and interests will contribute to your success as a discussion leader, particularly as this relates to conference’s theme.
 As the Roundtable Facilitator, you will welcome attendees, offer a 5-10 minute overview about the topic and your personal connection to it, and then facilitate a conversation with those present.
 Roundtables run 1 ¼ hours.

-- Panels: Panels are the heart of our conference.
+Panels are the heart of our conference.
 Over two days, we anticipate having 18 panels.
-That breaks out to 9 per day: 3 simultaneous sessions 3 times per day, one in the morning and two in the afternoon.
-Panels are 1 ¼ hours each and have 2-4 presenters, with one panelist or convener serving as moderator.
-A minimum of 15 minutes should be used for dialogue with your audience, following the presentations.
-All presentations should be in PowerPoint format, and the moderator is responsible for gathering them and bringing them on a laptop.
+That breaks down to 9 panels per day: 3 simultaneous sessions 3 times per day, one in the morning and two in the afternoon.
+Panels are 1-1/4 hours each and have 2-3 presenters, with one panelist or convener serving as moderator.
+A minimum of 15-20 minutes should be reserved for dialogue with your audience, following the presentations.
+All presentations should be in PowerPoint format, and the moderator is responsible for gathering the presentations and bringing them on a laptop.
 The moderator is also responsible for time-keeping.
-You’ll need to tell us the topic, what each presenter will contribute, and how the proposal relates to the conference theme.
-If you’d like to lead a panel but need to find panelists, you can query the AAMG and UMAC listservs for participants.
+Tell us the topic, what each presenter will contribute, and how the proposal relates to the conference theme.
+If you would like to lead a panel but need to find panelists, you can query the AAMG listserv or social media platforms for participants.

-- Workshops: Would you like to lead a workshop that strengthens museum practice?
-We’re willing to share the income.
-Tell us what you would teach, what your experience is leading this, how long you would like your workshop to run (full or half day), and how many attendees you would prefer.
+Would you like to lead a workshop that strengthens museum practice?
+We are willing to share the income.
+Tell us what you would teach, what your experience is leading this, how long you would like your workshop to run (full or half day), and your minimum number of attendees.
 Workshop day to be determined, but it will likely be Sunday morning.